-required to be covered in each evaluation.
-The questions are intended to help the Plan") identify the types of information an evaluation may include.
+This section provides suggested questions and topics for consideration under each of the five areas required to be covered in each evaluation.
+The questions are intended to help the presion Plan ("the Plan") identify the types of information an evaluation may include.

 Section 802.109 (a)(1) requires each evaluation to include an analysis of any investment policy or strategic investment plan adopted by the retirement system and the retirement system's compliance with that policy or plan.
-Champion Capital Research, Inc., ("CCR") reviewed the Investment Policy Statement ("IPS") which was adopted by the Plan's Employee Benefits Oversight Committee ("EBOC") on July 15, 2019. staff promptly, professionally and courteously made themselves available to CCR and made sure CCR had access to representatives at the Plan's Actuary, for consultations regarding actuarial issues and at the Plan's Investment Consultant, regarding asset allocation, risk-and-return assumptions and investment manager search criterion.
+Champion Capital Research, Inc., ("CCR") reviewed the Investment Policy Statement ("IPS") which was adopted by the Plan's Employee Benefits Oversight Committee ("EBOC") on July 15, 2019.
+Staff promptly, professionally and courteously made themselves available to CCR and made sure CCR had access to representatives at the Plan's Actuary, for consultations regarding actuarial issues and at the Plan's Investment Consultant, regarding asset allocation, risk-and-return assumptions and investment manager search criterion.

 The PRB provided 'Guidance for Investment Practices and Performance Evaluations' as required by Senate Bill 322.
 CCR evaluated each of the 75 items contained in the PRB Guidance.

 The first task of the five tasks required to be evaluated concerns the appropriateness, adequacy, and effectiveness of the retirement system's investment practices and performance.
 CCR found the Plan's IPS and practices to be thoughtful, thorough and complete.
 In other words, CCR found no nonconformities ("NC") with the Plan's IPS.
-Several opportunities for improvement ("OFI") were identified and communicated to staff during weekly status update teleconferences.
+Several opportunities for improvement ("OFI") were identified and communicated to protocology staff during weekly status update teleconferences.
 In particular, CCR evaluated each of the following PRB Guidance questions.

-Each evaluation must include: (1) an analysis of any investment policy or strategic investment plan adopted by the retirement system and the retirement system 's compliance with that policy or plan; 1.
-Does the system have a written IPS?
-Yes No 2.
-Are the roles and responsibilities of those involved in governance, investing, consulting, monitoring and custody clearly outlined?
-Yes □ No Champion Capital Research 510 Bering, Suite 240 Houston, Texas 77057
+Each evaluation must include:

+(1) an analysis of any investment policy or strategic investment plan adopted by the retirement system and the retirement system 's compliance with that policy or plan;

+1. Does the system have a written IPS?

+2. Are the roles and responsibilities of those involved in governance, investing, consulting, monitoring and custody clearly outlined?

+Yes Νο Champion Capital Research 510 Bering, Suite 240 Houston, Texas 77057 2020 Investment Practice and Performance Report